MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ## <a id="offline-troubleshooting"></a>Offline troubleshooting

 > [!TIP]
-> If you have a recent backup of the VM, you may try [restoring the VM from the backup](/azure/backup/backup-azure-arm-restore-vms) to fix the boot problem.
+> If you've a recent backup of the VM, you may try [restoring the VM from the backup](/azure/backup/backup-azure-arm-restore-vms) to fix the boot problem.

-1. In case the [Azure serial console](serial-console-linux.md) is not working in the specific VM or is not an option in your subscription, this issue can also be troubleshooted using a rescue/repair VM.
+1. In case the [Azure serial console](serial-console-linux.md) isn't working in the specific VM or isn't an option in your subscription, you can also troubleshoot this issue using a rescue/repair VM.
 Use [vm repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to create a repair VM that has a copy of the affected VM's OS disk attached.
 Mount the copy of the OS file systems in the repair VM by using [chroot](chroot-environment-linux.md).

     > [!NOTE]
     > Alternatively, you can create a rescue VM manually by using the Azure portal.
 For more information, see [Troubleshoot a Linux VM by attaching the OS disk to a recovery VM using the Azure portal](/troubleshoot/azure/virtual-machines/troubleshoot-recovery-disks-portal-linux).